tajmone/hugo-book/README.md

     Being a text-based document format, there here are no hidden tags and metadata containing private information — what you see in the source document is all there is to it.

 I strongly believe that AsciiDoc is an excellent format for sharing documents, and I hope that in the future we'll see more IF-related documents being ported to AsciiDoc, which could greatly simplify preservation and maintenance of the IF literature and its re-usability across different projects and output formats.

+# Contributing

+The project is open to contributions.
+Right now there are no strategies in place regarding how to submit contents, so all pull requested can be made directly to the `master` branch.

+Just ensure that your pull request passes the Travis CI build tests, which you can verify locally by running the [`validate.sh`][validate.sh] script, before submitting the PR.

+There are no plans to update the book contents, so contributions should be limited to AsciiDoc formatting and styling, the build chain, supporting new output formats, improving existing templates, and similar enhancements that don't affect the actual text of the book.

+If you really want to work on the book contents, you should do so in a fork of this repository, because the goal of this project is to provide the latest _Hugo Book_ edition officially approved by the original author, [Kent Tessman].

 # License